How Social Inflation Affects Insurance Rates

 From an insurance perspective, the concern is structural.
 When outside capital removes the financial risk of litigation from the plaintiff, it changes the calculus on which cases get filed, how long cases are litigated and at what threshold plaintiffs are willing to settle.
 Insurers and reinsurers argue this increases both case volume and average settlement and verdict size, contributing directly to social inflation.

-When a litigation funder backs a lawsuit, the agreement typically grants the funder a multiple of their investment or a fixed percentage of the award, often between 20% and 40% of the recovery, depending on the size of the investment and the risk profile of the case.
-A funder who contributes $500,000 toward case costs might receive $1,500,000 or more from a $5 million settlement.
+When a litigation funder backs a lawsuit, the agreement grants the funder a multiple of their investment or a fixed percentage of the award, ranging from 20% to 40% of the recovery, depending on the size of the investment and the case's risk profile.
+A funder who contributes $500,000 toward case costs might receive $1.5 million or more from a $5 million settlement.

-Because funders profit from larger awards, their presence can affect case strategy: cases may be litigated more aggressively, settlements may be rejected in favor of trial and plaintiffs may be advised to hold out for jury awards rather than accept early offers.
-Critics of TPLF argue this creates a financial incentive structure misaligned with the plaintiff's best interests and that inflates overall litigation costs (costs that ultimately flow into insurance pricing).
+Because funders profit from larger awards, their presence can affect case strategy: cases may be litigated more aggressively, settlements may be rejected in favor of trial, and plaintiffs may be advised to hold out for jury awards rather than accept early offers.
+Critics of TPLF argue this creates a financial incentive structure misaligned with the plaintiff's best interests and inflates litigation costs that flow into insurance pricing.

-The path from a large commercial verdict to a higher personal auto premium isn't direct, but it is real.
+The path from a large commercial verdict to a higher personal auto premium is indirect but documented.

 When commercial insurers pay out large claims (particularly in commercial auto and general liability), their loss development trends upward.
 Insurers respond by purchasing reinsurance at higher prices to protect against future large losses.
 Reinsurance is the mechanism by which primary insurers transfer a portion of their risk to global reinsurance markets.
 When reinsurance costs rise, those costs are passed back to primary insurers, which then adjust premiums across their book of business, including personal lines.